Royal Bend of Castile

 The Royal Bend of Castile of the kingdom of Castile.

-The Royal Bend of Castile (Banda Real de Castilla) was the heraldic flag of the monarchs of the Crown of Castile, a personal banner of military use, distinctive indicating to the troops the presence of the monarch and allowed them to have identified his position in the battles.
-This insignia, who joined in the symbolism of the king of Castile to heraldic flag with the Castile and Leonese arms, was created in 1332 by the king Alfonso XI of Castile, although its origin probably would go back to one of the primitive symbols of the Counts of Castile, which had consisted of a gold bend on gules (red).
+The Royal Bend of Castile (Banda Real de Castilla) was the heraldic flag of the monarchs of the Crown of Castile, a personal banner of military use, indicating the presence of the monarch.
+This emblem was created in 1332 by Alfonso XI of Castile, although its origin probably would go back to one of the primitive symbols of the Counts of Castile, which had consisted of a gold bend on red.
 The dragantes appeared on the handpiece or baton when Scipio brought the Roman legions to Hispania.

 Alfonso XI founded the Order of the Royal Band of Castile to reward the best services to the sovereign.

-The Bend of Castile was used by all the monarchs that had Castile until Charles V, Holy Roman Empire.
-It consisted, from the reign of Henry IV of Castile, on a reddish flag, probably purple scarlet, with a golden bend of throaty dragantes heads of the same color.
+The Bend of Castile was used by all the monarchs of Castile until Charles V, Holy Roman Emperor, succeeded as king of Spain in 1516.
+From the reign of Henry IV of Castile (1454–1474) it consisted of a reddish flag, probably purple scarlet, with a golden bend of throaty dragantes heads of the same color.

 The dragantes are the heraldic representation of dragons.

-Prior to the reign of Henry IV, the colors were something changing and have been preserved representations of the Royal Bend of Castile in the reign of Peter of Castile with dragantes of white and black color bend.
+Prior to the reign of Henry IV, the colors varied; existing examples from the reign of Peter of Castile (1350–1369) have a black bend with white dragantes.

-The Bend of Castile description from Henry I reign was: Gules, a bend or engouled into dragantes (dragon or wolf's heads).
+During the reign of Henry I (1214–1217) the device was described as Gules, a bend or engouled of dragantes (dragon or wolf's heads).
 Before, the bend and the dragon's heads were different colours.